sjmcpherson/Front-End-Developer-Learnings/README.md

 - Underscore.js - Utilty functions uncluding map, select, javascript templating
 - CoffeeScript - Programming language that transcompiles to JavaScript inspired by Ruby
 - Adapt.js is a lightweight JavaScript file that determines which CSS file to load before the browser renders a page.
 If the browser tilts or resizes, Adapt.js simply checks its width, and serves only the CSS that is needed, when it is needed.
+- Modernizr.js adds classes to the html element based on feature tests and includes HTML5 Shiv.
+Allows you to target parts of your CSS and JavaScript based on the features supported by a browser.

 <h2>Abbreviations/Terms:</h2>